Partial hyperbolicity and foliations in $\mathbb{T}^3$: Strong partially hyperbolic diffeomorphisms of

-\begin{teo} Let $f: \TT^3 \to \TT^3$ be a strong partially hyperbolic diffeomorphism isotopic to Anosov, then $f$ is dynamically coherent. \end{teo}

-This follows from Theorem A and the fact that strongly partially hyperbolic diffeomorphisms are almost dynamical coherent (Corollary \ref{Corolario-PHFuerteESADC}).
+Corollary \ref{TeoremaMio} follows from Theorem A and the fact that strongly partially hyperbolic diffeomorphisms are almost dynamical coherent (\cite[Key Lemma]{BI}).
 We will give an independent proof in Appendix \ref{Apendice1} since in the context of strong partial hyperbolicity the proof becomes simpler.
+In this section we may safely assume then that $f_\ast$ is not Anosov.

 The starting point of our proof of Theorem B is the existence of $f$-invariant branching foliations $\cF^{cs}_{bran}$ and $\cF^{cu}_{bran}$ tangent to $E^s\oplus E^c$ and $E^c \oplus E^u$ respectively.
 By using Theorem \ref{TeoBuragoIvanov} and Theorem \ref{PropObienHayTorosObienTodoEsLindo} we can deduce the following: